Services for Transitioning Military

 The Thurston EDC has a strong commitment to support service members as they transition out of the military and into the local civilian workforce.
 We have several programs that provide entrepreneurial support and skills training to soldiers while they are in the process of transitioning.

-The City of Lacey and the Thurston Economic Development Council (EDC) Center for Business & Innovation are committed to supporting Veterans.
-The EDC’s Veterans’ Microenterprise Program, funded in part by a federal Community Block Grant, is designed to help eligible Veterans living in Lacey or Lacey’s Urban Growth Area successfully plan, open, and operate their own business within the city.
+The City of Lacey and the Thurston Economic Development Council (EDC) Center for Business Innovation are committed to supporting economic opportunity for Thurston County’s Veteran population.
+The EDC Veterans Microenterprise Program, funded in part by a federal Community Development Block Grant, is designed to help eligible Veterans living in Thurston County successfully plan, open, and operate their own business within the City of Lacey.

 - $41,550 for a 1-person household